Helen of Troy: Marriage with Paris

-Dio Chrysostom gives a completely different account of the story, questioning Homer's credibility: after Agamemnon had married Helen's sister, Clytemnestra, Tyndareus sought Helen's hand for Menelaus for political reasons.
+Dio Chrysostom gives a completely different account of the story, questioning Homer's credibility.
+After Agamemnon had married Helen's sister, Clytemnestra, Tyndareus sought Helen's hand for Menelaus for political reasons.
 However, Helen was sought by many suitors, who came from far and near, among them Paris who surpassed all the others and won the favor of Tyndareus and his sons.
-Thus he won her fairly and took her away to Troia, with the full consent of her natural protectors.
-Cypria narrate that in just three days Paris and Helen reached Troy.
-Homer narrates that during a brief stop-over in the small island of Kranai, according to Iliad, the two lovers consummated their passion.
-On the other hand, Cypria note that this happened the night before they left Sparta.
+Thus he won her fairly and took her away to Troy, with the full consent of her natural protectors.
+The Cypria narrates that in just three days Paris and Helen reached Troy.
+Homer narrates that during a brief stop-over in the small island of Cranae, according to Iliad, the two lovers consummated their passion.
+On the other hand, the Cypria notes that this happened the night before they left Sparta.

+The two were married after their arrival into Troy.

 The Abduction of Helen, painting by Girolamo Genga, circa 1510 (Musée des Beaux-Arts de Strasbourg).

 In western painting, Helen's journey to Troy is usually depicted as a forced abduction.
 The Rape of Helen by Francesco Primaticcio (c.
 1530–1539, Bowes Museum) is representative of this tradition.

-In Guido Reni's painting (1631, Louvre, Paris), however, Paris holds Helen by her wrist (as he already did in Genga's painting shown here on the left), and they leave together for Troia.
+In Guido Reni's painting (1631, Louvre, Paris), however, Paris holds Helen by her wrist (as he already did in Genga's painting shown here on the left), and they leave together for Troy.

 The Rape of Helen by Tintoretto (1578–1579, Museo del Prado, Madrid); Helen languishes in the corner of a land-sea battle scene.

 El Juicio de Paris by Enrique Simonet, c.
 1904.
 This painting depicts Paris' judgement.
 He is inspecting Aphrodite, who is standing naked before him.
 Hera and Athena watch nearby.

 In her book Helen of Troy: Myth, Beauty, Devastation, Ruby Blondell posits, "Though [Helen's] departure is typically referred to as an 'abduction', none of our sources claims that Paris took Helen by force against her will.
-Her complicity is essential to her story".
+Her complicity is essential to her story."